 GFOA recommends that public plan sponsors make sure high-quality investment education is provided to defined contribution plan participants who are allowed to direct their investments.
 To accomplish this goal:

 - Educational content and presentation should assist participants with decision making.
-Financial jargon should be avoided and acronyms should be defined.
+Financial jargon should be avoided, and acronyms should be defined.

-- Where applicable, the educational program should include information on plan design elements such as matching employer contributions, automatic enrollment, default investment options, investment advice, distribution options in retirement, loan provisions, disability and survivor coverage, and participant eligibility for Social Security.
+- Where applicable, the educational program should include information on plan design elements such as matching employer contributions, automatic enrollment, default investment options, catch-up contributions, investment advice, distribution options in retirement, loan provisions, disability and survivor coverage, and participant eligibility for Social Security.